qpa-agh/poland_memgraph/README.md

 Query 9 run in 163.84 seconds.
 Query 10 run in 5.62 seconds.
 Total time taken: 534.65 seconds.

+It took approximately 65 minutes from start to obtaining all query results.

 Second run
 Query running report: